DM848/DM848-project/README.md

 6. **cloud_server** embeds and runs the user jolie-program.

 This is done so that when a user wants several replicas, the program is embedded in all of them.

+The user based health check can be submitted with setting `healthcheck = true` in the `userloadrequest`.
+The health check must listen on **localhost:4001/health**, and if it returns anything else but `true`, then the pod is considered unhealthy.